frontenddogma/css-optimization-basics/manuscript/operation.md

 #### Selector Sorting

-Selector sorting, then, is the antithesis to declaration sorting because it’s far less trivial to standardize and also more difficult to automate.
+Selector sorting is the antithesis to declaration sorting.
+It’s far less trivial to standardize and also more difficult to automate.
 (On a complementary investigation it seems [my own draft](https://meiert.com/en/blog/how-to-order-css-selectors/) is the only public attempt for an order.)

 Yet selector sorting is the next impactful method at our disposal to make our style sheets consistent and, in a way, “optimize them for further optimization.”
-When it comes to maintenance, a defined and followed selector order is crucial to successfully DRYing up—“DRY” from “Don’t Repeat Yourself,” a principle that helps with maintenance—our style sheet declarations, because it makes us avoid an extra round of DRYing _selector groups_ and spares from great additional testing complexity.
+When it comes to maintenance, a defined and followed selector order is crucial to successfully DRYing up our style sheet declarations (“DRY” from “Don’t Repeat Yourself,” a principle that helps with maintenance).
+It makes us avoid an extra round of DRYing _selector groups_ and spares us from great additional testing complexity.

 ```css
 html {